 What do you do and why do you do it?

-I teach 8th grade English at a charter school in upper Manhattan.
+I teach English at a private school on the Upper West Side.
 I guess I started on this path because- what else does one do with a Masters degree in Medieval English?
-But I've stayed because I've seen how reading (apart from all its various uses in academic and professional settings) can transform kids' thinking about themselves and the world around them--I just love seeing my kids become empathetic and empowered as they read.
+But I've stayed because I've seen how reading can transform kids' thinking about themselves and the world around them--I just love seeing my kids become empathetic and empowered as they read.

 You’re broken hearted - what tracks does your heartbreak playlist consist of?

 I'm probably just listening to lots of Taylor Swift.
 But then, I'm also listening to lots of Taylor Swift when I'm not broken hearted, too....Sorry not sorry.

 Name some spots in New York that are good for a Tinder date.

 I live on the Upper East Side, so my go-to's are (well, were) the Penrose and Bondurants: casual (but not divey- gotta let 'em know ya girl's got standards), with good drinks, and the option of food, if things go well.

 What’s the area/ spot in town you’ll never be caught dead in?